Wellness & Aesthetics

 Wellness & Aesthetic Services

-Epidermal Leveling, also referred to as Dermaplaning or Blading, is an exfoliation procedure designed to smooth the appearance, reduce fine lines, and reduce acne scarring.
+Dermaplaning also referred to as epidermal leveling, is an exfoliation procedure designed to smooth the appearance of the skin, reduce fine lines, and minimize acne scars.
 The innovative technique carefully removes the top layers of the tissue, ridding the face of the dead skin and ‘peach fuzz’ that can trap in dirt and oils.
 The procedure will allow for new skin to appear, brightening the complexion.
 It is gentle and safe for all skin types including pregnant and nursing mothers.
 For optimal results, it is recommended that patients repeat the Epidermal Leveling procedure once a month.
 There is little or nor downtime after an Epidermal Leveling treatment.
 Patients can return to school or to work immediately.
 Should another procedure, such a Chemical Peel, follow the treatment, specific at home instructions will be provided.
 Additional cost applies for chemical peel.

 Choose between Diamond abrasion or Crystal abrasion.
 Microdermabrasion is a noninvasive, skin resurfacing procedure that gently exfoliates or polishes away the top layer of dead skin cells, while stimulating collagen growth, to reveal healthy new skin that looks and feels smoother.
 Fine lines, blemishes, dull skin and sun spots can be improved, especially with regular treatments.
 Products such as moisturizers, creams and lotions are more easily absorbed and therefore more effective after microdermabrasion treatment.
 This is a painless, low-risk skin treatment that can be added to your beauty regime.
 It is effective and suitable for all skin types. ***Diamond tip requires different instruments which allows treatment around the eyes and mouth to help diminish the appearance of fine lines and crows feet.
 During Crystal abrasion procedure, the eye area and upper lip area are avoided***